bbopt/solar/README.md

           Use -seed=diff to let SOLAR use a different random seed each time The random number generator can be validated by running 'solar -check'

-     P: Precision of the simulator
+     F: Fidelity of the simulator
           Real value in ]0;1]
-          Default: 1.0, which corresponds to the "true blackbox", or the "truth" Any value in ]0;1[ corresponds to a "static surrogate" of the truth The execution time increases with the precision A good default static surrogate is -prec=0.5
+          Default: 1.0, which corresponds to the "true blackbox", or the "truth" Any value in ]0;1[ corresponds to a "static surrogate" of the truth The execution time increases with the fidelity A good default static surrogate is -prec=0.5

      R: Number of replications